Sailfin molly: Sailfin and black mollies

-An entirely melanistic form exists called the midnight molly, or nondescriptly, "black molly".
+An entirely melanistic hybrid exists called the midnight molly, or "black molly".
 The latter originally refers to melanistic breeds of Poecilia sphenops.
 Midnight mollies actually originated from hybrids between that and the present species.

-As hybridization, like in most Poecilia, is easy between these two species and due to the more spectacular appearance of P. latipinna, such sailfin-black molly hybrids, with males' conspicuous, large, yellow-rimmed dorsal fins, are often seen.
+Hybridization, as in most Poecilia, is easy between these two species and due to the more spectacular appearance of P. latipinna, such sailfin-black molly hybrids, with males' conspicuous, large, yellow-rimmed dorsal fins, are often seen.
 Due to genomic recombination, F1 hybrids often display novel and bizarre fin shapes.
 Otherwise, hybrids can be bred among themselves, or with a higher rate of success with their parent species.
-They often have a somewhat decreased lifespan, but not as much (in healthy fish) as the deformed "balloon" molly breeds of P. sphenops.
+They often have a decreased lifespan, but not as much (in healthy fish) as the deformed "balloon" molly breeds of P. sphenops.

 Size, age, and growth

 The natural lifespan of sailfin mollies is short, particularly in the case of the males, which may live less than a year after achieving sexual maturity.
 Depending upon environmental conditions, sailfin mollies may become reproductive in less than a year.
 Sailfin mollies are small fish.
 At one year of age, males typically range in size from 0.5 to 3 in SL, while mature females are likely to be 0.5 to 2.5 in inch SL.
 The size of adult males is directly correlated with population density.
 The greater the population, the smaller the average size of males.
 The maximum recorded size for this species is 150 mm TL.